SSaquif/firebase-auth/README.md

 ## What's Next.

-Now our React State will update evrytime the user logs in or out.
+Now our React State will update everytime the user logs in or out.
 We can use this information in other components to render them accordingly.
 See Navbar, Profile, even the redirection in SignIn and SignOut

 When the user is logged in, we should be able to access some unique information about said user.
 For example the email and uid (I beleive this is unique, not sure if it changes).
 And perhaps this user wants to make a HTTP request (fetch) to the backend server, perhaps to retrieve some info from your mongo database.
 But maybe you want to make sure that the user actually has the right to retrieve that information.
 So when someone first make a post etc that adds/updates something in the database you also probably want to store the uid/email along with it.
 Next time you retrieve it, in your fetch you should also include this information and check against the database to make sure if you can send back that information.